The Vagina Guide for Men

 The vagina is a complex organ that seems to baffle many men, and even some women.

 It’s a masterpiece of biology and evolution, and learning about it might feel a little overwhelming at first.
 But don't despair.
-Welcome to The Vagina Guide 101, which will cover the ins and outs of lady parts.
+Welcome to our vagina guide for men, which will cover the ins and outs of lady parts.

-Quick anatomy lesson of the eternal genitalia (aka the outside)
+Quick anatomy lesson of the vagina for men

 This may sound clinical, but it’s helpful to first understand the basic anatomy.